Transform Plain Shelves with These Before-and-After Bookcase Makeover Ideas

 A petite storage-desk combo works when office space is scarce.
 Smart organization and a consistent color scheme of gray and brass keep this open storage from looking cluttered.
 Stash and stow documents in style with felt pockets.
 Nailhead trim on the shelf edges gives a sophisticated metallic finish.

-An oversize bookshelf—made from two separate units—provided a space to showcase keepsakes and vintage books.
+An oversize bookshelf (made from two separate units) provided a space to showcase keepsakes and vintage books.
 A deep blue backdrop added depth but lacked one-of-a-kind character.
+A bookcase makeover brought new personality and purpose to this shelving unit.

-Dark and drab, this custom wood shelving cried for help.
-A mirrored background and boring black surface made the room feel cluttered and cramped.
+Dark and drab, this custom wood shelving needed a more contemporary update.
+A mirrored background and boring black surface made the room feel dated.
+Plus, shelves packed with books and miscellaneous items looked too cluttered and cramped.

-Coated from head-to-toe in crisp white paint, the remodeled bookcase breathes new life.
-A gentle green background fills the unit and provides the perfect pop of color alongside sunny Roman shades.
+Coated from head-to-toe in crisp white paint, the remodeled bookcase takes on a whole new look.
+A gentle green background fills the unit with a pop of color alongside sunny Roman shades.
 New floral-inspired hardware adorns lower cabinets, which retained their original grass-cloth wallpaper inserts.
 An adjustable library lamp provides soft display lighting above.

 Pull the shade on unsightly essentials while showing off your organized storage bins.
 Start by giving the bookcase a rich color with a deep ebony gel stain finish.
 To create the handy shade, purchase a linen roller shade to fit in the width of the bookcase then install the hardware on the inside edges of the frame.
 Finish off the shade pull with a decorative finial or tassel.

 To transform this bookcase into a cupboard, add a pair of pretty shutters with a touch of country character.
-We ordered these cut-to-fit shutters from www.diyshutters.com.
-Or you can search your local home center.
+(We ordered these cut-to-fit shutters from www.diyshutters.com, but you can also search your local home center.)
 After sanding, priming, and painting the pieces, hang the shutters on the bookcase with cabinetry hinges.
 Top it off with a forge-iron shutter bolt to secure the doors closed.

 A bright new finish teamed with well-placed hooks and shelves gives new life to a has-been entertainment center.
 To make the laundry station even more efficient, a folded ironing board, mounted at just the right height, tucks away when not in use.
 Hang all the freshly ironed clothes on a clothing bar installed in the tallest section of the unit to keep shirts wrinkle-free.
 The bar doubles as a spot to drip-dry delicates.

-Covered in chocolate with soft-white glossy enamel doors, it's now the focal point of the room.
-Large brown knobs, which replaced the barely noticeable hardware, complete the transformation.
+Covered in earthy green paint with soft-white glossy enamel doors, it's now the focal point of the room.
+The two-tone paint job ties in with the rest of the room's nature-inspired color palette.
+Large painted knobs, which replaced the barely noticeable hardware, finish off the transformation.